MR-kajin/Little-Lemon-Restaurant/README.md

 react-router-dom: for managing page routing
 react-responsive-carousel: for displaying a responsive carousel of images on the Home Page
+Formik: for building forms and handling form submissions in React
+Yup: for form validation

 ### Installation and Usage
 To install and run the project: